viewtool/I2C_Adapter/VB_6.0_USB_GPIO_Test/README.md

 # GPIO_Test
-An VB_6.0 project to test GPIO.
+A VB_6.0 project to test GPIO.